 Can you watch any of these shows on their own?
 Sure.
 I know it’s tough to fit in all this binge-watching time, so here are a couple short-cuts I recommend for watching the Marvel Netflix series:

-- Don’t watch The Defenders without watching all four of the other series first.
+- Don’t watch The Defenders without watching at least 3 of the 4 series first.
 You won’t fully get it.

 - You can watch The Punisher a la carte, but it’s a bit better if you watch both seasons of Daredevil first.

 - Jessica Jones is also ok a la carte, but I advise going back to Daredevil when you have time.

 - Don’t bother with Iron Fist.
 Seriously, don’t waste your time.

 - You definitely need to see Jessica Jones before Luke Cage.